tg222eu/CertCTF2023/README.md

 6. By using binwalk I could see there are additional file inside the PCAP file.
 Extracting the files and opening up second file a private key and a certificate is revealed.
 When inserting the key in Edit -> Preference -> Protocol -> TLS -> RSA key list
 Adding IP 192.168.0.10, Port: 443, Protocol HTTP, *Path to key*, a new HTTP protocol from the secret-management server is revealed with secret.png file.
 Extracting the HTTP object and open the picture reveal the flag:
 CTF[GALOIS]

+7. I was unable to find the last flag.
+I highly supect its in the message.wav file that was sent between Alice and Christina.
+I noticed there is a tone in the file.
+Because the song loops I took one part of the loop, inverted it, matched the section with the sound and put both to left channel.
+That way I filter out almost all music.
+When listening to it there is a coded beep signal.
+Its not morse code.
+The beeps have 7 different length.
+I measured out the signal accourding to their duration

+1224122412241223213321333164122222162124312251621232218122231731224122412241